fshpsmgc/aspxgridview-how-to-implement-cascading-comboboxes-in-batch-edit-mode-t124512/Readme.md

 ### Assign a Callback Handler

-The column's combo box editor instance is created at runtime.
-Because of that, you should use the grid's server-side [CellEditorInitialize](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.CellEditorInitialize) event handler to access the secondary column's editor instance and set its [Callback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback.Callback) event handler.
+The grid creates columns' combo box editors at runtime.
+Because of that, you should access the secondary column's editor instance and set its [Callback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback.Callback) event handler on the server side (in the [CellEditorInitialize](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.CellEditorInitialize) event handler).

 ```xml
 <dx:ASPxGridView ID="grid" ClientInstanceName="grid" runat="server" ...